Some time ago someone asked on Stackoverflow how Ruby’s

 nature, we either process all of the values immediately or we don’t.
 But with

-the additional functionality of a Fiber
+the additional functionality of a Fiber we can elegantly “pause” its execution

-immediately after we retrieved a single value from each
+immediately after we retrieved a single value from each, and return that to

 the caller.
 Later, if another value is requested, we can simply pick up in the

-from where we left off, get the next value, pause again, return
+Fiberfrom where we left off, get the next value, pause again, return

 the value to the caller and so on.